asngrads/2020-07-27-ecr2/index.md

 {% endcomment %}
 <p id="requirements">
   <strong>Requirements:</strong> Participants must bring a laptop with a
   Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) that they have administrative privileges on.
-They should have a few specific software packages installed listed under (<a href="#setup">Setup</a>).
+Software required for this event are described under (<a href="#setup">Setup</a>).
 </p>

 {% comment %}